 Many of our existing approaches wouldn’t pass the test, as the GDPR requires that requests for consent “must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent” (GDPR FAQs).

-We recommend seeking legal advice to ensure your approach is in line with the GDPR, but we encourage you to make two different lists to get yourself started.
-Firstly, identify and review all the different ways you gather personal information from people, including onsite at your event itself, in forms on your website, through an event registration portal, or within other event technologies.
+We recommend seeking legal advice to ensure your approach is in line with the GDPR.
+It is encouraged however to make two different lists to get yourself started.
+Firstly, identify and review all the different ways you gather personal information from people.
+This includes onsite at your event itself, in forms on your website, through an event registration portal, or within other event technologies.
 Secondly, ask yourself how you use this data.
 For instance, do you intend to share attendee information with event sponsors or exhibitors?
 Going forward, every time you gather personal data you will need to clearly state how that information will be used and enable attendees to opt in or out.

 Developing Awareness in Your Team

 You might be a member of a marketing department, or the owner of an event management company, or perhaps you work for an association that invites its members to events throughout the year – regardless of your situation, odds are you work with other people.
-You want to make sure everyone is on the same page about the GDPR’s impact, so that no one is confused about how they need to approach the collection and use of personal data moving forward.
+You want to make sure everyone is on the same page about the GDPR’s impact.
+This ensures that nobody is confused about how they need to approach the collection and use of personal data moving forward.

-Other areas you’ll want to review with your team include your data security practices and what you’ll do in the instance of a data breach, along with how you’ll respond to any potential requests for access to data or data deletion.
+There are other areas you’ll want to review with your team.
+These include your data security practices and what you’ll do in the instance of a data breach.
+Another are to discuss is how you’ll respond to any potential requests for access to data or data deletion.

 What should I be asking event technology providers?The important question to ask your technology providers is not “are you GDPR compliant?” - the question you need to ask is “how will you help me ensure my GDPR compliance?Click To Tweet